-5. Tell a member of the crew that you’re scared prior to take-off
+6. Tell a member of the crew that you’re scared prior to take-off

 Sometimes the captain will take time for a quick chat and answer any question you might have.
 Once up in the air, the flight attendants will also most likely come over to you from time to time to see if everything is ok.

-6. Bring healthy snacks & avoid caffeine
+7. Bring healthy snacks & avoid caffeine

 I always bring a couple of meal replacement bars.
-You know sometimes those airplane meals just don’t do it for me!
+You know sometimes those airplane meals just don’t do it for me.
 And being hungry will only make your flight experience worse.
-My favorites are the Matcha Organic Superfood Bars from Nth Degree Snacks, a small meal and a treat all in one.
+My favorites are these non-GMO gluten-free snack bars from Luna Bar, a small meal and a treat all in one.

-7. Think positive thoughts & breathe
+8. Think positive thoughts & breathe

 Okay, I know that’s easier said than done.
 At first, when people told me to do this I got super annoyed.
 How could I possibly think positive thoughts while I think I’m going to die?

 Take a deep breath through your nose while counting to four, then slowly release like you’re blowing out a candle.
 That will trigger your parasympathetic nervous system, which will calm your anxiety.

-8. Distract yourself
+9. Distract yourself

 Listen to calming music or watch a movie/series.
-If I have a long haul flight coming up I usually save some episodes of my favorite series and download them to my phone or tablet.
+If I have a long-haul flight coming up I usually save some episodes of my favorite series and download them to my phone or tablet.
 Watching something you really like or find interesting makes the time go so much faster.

-9. Wear earplugs or headphones at all times
+10. Wear earplugs or headphones at all times

 Especially during takeoff and landing.
 Sometimes I don’t even listen to anything I just wear my headphones to cancel out the noise.
-The less strange sounds I hear the less I get stressed out.
+The fewer strange sounds I hear the less I get stressed out.

 Stay away from things that can make you feel the least bit bloated or nauseous.
 Take me for instance, I know I can’t drink cider or beer in the air without ending up looking like I’m six months pregnant.
-I don’t care about the look but sitting in the seat for hours pregnant with air is no joke!
-I know that all too well 😉
+I don’t care about the look but sitting in the seat for hours pregnant with air is no joke.

 So there you go!
 My ten best tips for coping with your fear of flying.
 If you have any other great tips I would love for you to leave them below in the comments!